apekshadhage/Documentation_FORAWS/README.md

 once the confluent kafka install follows the below steps for connector installation

-  **Install the AS400 Connector**
+  **Install the IBM i Connector**

   Connectors are packaged as Kafka Connect plugins.
-Kafka connect isolates each plugin so that the plugin libraries do not conflict with each other.
+Kafka Connect isolates each plugin so that the plugin libraries do not conflict with each other.
 Download and extract the ZIP file for your connector and then follow the below installation instructions.